survivejs/webpack-book/manuscript/loading/02_images.md

 # Loading Images

 HTTP/1 application can be made slow by loading a lot of small assets.
 Each request comes with an overhead.
-HTTP/2 will help in this regard and change the situation somewhat drastically.
+HTTP/2 helps in this regard and changes the situation somewhat drastically.
 Till then you are stuck with different approaches.
 Webpack allows a couple of these.
 They are particularly relevant for loading images.

 Webpack allows you to inline assets by using [url-loader](https://www.npmjs.com/package/url-loader).
-It will output your images as base64 strings within your JavaScript bundles.
-The process will decrease the number of requests needed while growing the bundle size.
+It emits your images as base64 strings within your JavaScript bundles.
+The process decreases the number of requests needed while growing the bundle size.
 It is enough to use *url-loader* during development.
 You may want to consider other alternatives for the production build, though.

 Webpack gives control over the inlining process and can defer loading to [file-loader](https://www.npmjs.com/package/file-loader). *file-loader* outputs image files and returns paths to them instead of inlining.
-This technique works with other assets types, such as fonts, as you will see in the later chapters.
+This technique works with other assets types, such as fonts, as you see in the later chapters.

 ## Setting Up *url-loader*

 *url-loader* is a good starting point and it's the perfect option for development purposes, as you don't have to care about the size of the resulting bundle.
 It comes with a *limit* option that can be used to defer image generation to *file-loader* after a certain limit is reached.
 This way you can inline small files to your JavaScript bundles while generating separate files for the bigger ones.

-If you use the limit option, you will need to install both *url-loader* and *file-loader* to your project.
-Assuming you have configured your styles correctly, webpack will resolve any `url()` statements your styling contains.
+If you use the limit option, you need to install both *url-loader* and *file-loader* to your project.
+Assuming you have configured your styles correctly, webpack resolves any `url()` statements your styling contains.
 You can point to the image assets through your JavaScript code as well.

-It is important to note that if the limit option is used, *url-loader* will pass possible additional options to *file-loader* making it possible to configure its behavior further.
+It is important to note that if the `limit` option is used, *url-loader* passes possible additional options to *file-loader* making it possible to configure its behavior further.

 To load *.jpg*, *.png*, and *.svg* files while inlining files below 25kB, you would set up a loader like this: